rajangdavis/osvc_php/README.md

 $results = $q->query($options);
 ```

-## Running multiple ROQL Queries in parallel
+## Running multiple ROQL Queries concurrently
-Instead of running multiple queries with 1 GET request, you can run multiple GET requests and combine the results by adding a "parallel" property to the options object
+Instead of running multiple queries with 1 GET request, you can run multiple GET requests and combine the results by adding a "concurrent" property to the options object

 ```php
 require __DIR__ . '/vendor/autoload.php';